Paying for child care

 CCCAP is administered in Weld County through the Department of Human Services (DHS).
 Families enrolled in CCCAP are required to pay a portion of their childcare costs, called the parental fee.
 The amount you pay is based on your gross income and the number of people in your household.

 To apply for CCCAP, parents must complete an application and provide information about their income and work or training program.
-Electronic applications can be found below:
+Applications and redetermination forms can be can be found on the Colorado Department of Early Childhood website.

 In order for a childcare provider to accept and receive CCCAP payments, they must be contracted with DHS.
 To become contracted with DHS, the family receiving CCCAP must request an enrollment packet from their case manager.
 The family and childcare provider complete the packet together and submit the completed packet back to the case manager.
 Call (970) 400-6017 or email HS-CCCAP@weldgov.com for more information.